This post may contain affiliate links. Read the full disclosure

 2. Green Patch Beach

-There are rock platforms that are great for spotting fish, squid and octopus in the rock pools.
+The water is calm and turquoise โ shallow enough for young kids to splash around safely โ and the rock platforms are great for spotting fish, squid and octopus in the pools.

 3. Store Beach, Manly